 - some medicines for cancer treatment

 How to Use pyridoxine

 Take this medicine by mouth with a glass of water.
 Follow the directions on the package or prescription label.
+Do not chew, cut, or crush this medicine.
 For best results take this vitamin with food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for selected conditions, precautions do apply.

 They need to know if you have any of the following conditions:

 - heart disease